 Bottom line, welding the frame is a major task, and not always a fun one.
 You'll go through multiple cylinders of C-25, and use up the better part of a 11 lb. spool of .023 welding wire.
 You'll probably need to change the helmet faceplate at least once, and your eyes will get pretty good at seeing in the dark.
 Your welding will also improve, although not so much that every bead will be perfect.

 Not all of the flattened beads need to be welded again.
 Some of the joints have to remain smooth because they'll be covered with sheet aluminum, and any bumps would show.
-The book says to be careful about removing too much of the bead in these cases, but it seems to me that you have to remove all of it.
-It's not like the metal isn't still fused together.
-The frame bottom will be reinforced by the steel floor, so I'm not concerned about any of those joints, but 8 welds on each side and four on the rear bulkhead are going to be ground to the nub.
+The book says to be careful about removing too much of the bead in these cases, but it seems to us that you have to remove all of it.
+It's not like the metal isn't still fused together, and the frame bottom will be reinforced by the steel floor, so we're not concerned about any of those joints.
+But eight welds on each side and four on the rear bulkhead are going to have to be ground to the nub.

 When we welded all the joints on top, which was the first thing we did, we put a slight bow in the frame.
 It wasn't much, about 1/4" across the length of the frame.
 Welding the bottom took out most of that bow, but not all of it, leaving the frame maybe 1/16" lower in the middle.
 It's not really noticeable so it's not a big deal, but a bow side-to-side might be.
 So just to play it safe, we're taking turns welding the sides.

 Search log entries